Slugger Albert Pujols designated for assignment by Angels - WTMJ

 The Angels made only one postseason appearance in Pujols’ nine full seasons, winning the AL West title and promptly getting swept by Kansas City in 2014.
 The club is on skids of five straight losing seasons and six straight non-playoff campaigns since then.

-Pujols’ achievements with Los Angeles have been mostly statistical, including the 500th and 600th homers and the 3,000th hit of his career.
+Pujols’ achievements with Los Angeles have been mostly numerical, including the 500th and 600th homers and the 3,000th hit of his career.
+Willie Mays, Hank Aaron, Alex Rodriguez and Pujols are the only players in major league history with 3,000 hits and 600 homers.

+But Pujols has been a below-average statistical player for the past half-decade, during which he is batting .240 with minus-2 wins above replacement.
+His career average even dipped under .300 last season for the first time in his two decades in the majors.

+Pujols hasn’t performed at a level commensurate with his pay for many years, although Moreno knew the near-certain consequences of such a long contract — and baseball’s salary structure all but guarantees a great player will be grossly underpaid for the first half of his career and effectively overpaid for the rest.

+After a decent start to the season, Pujols had been in a 7-for-43 slump since April 20, hitting three homers in that stretch.
+He was still playing regularly at first base because an injury to right fielder Dexter Fowler forced the Angels to play Walsh in the outfield, but he wasn’t in the lineup Wednesday against Tampa Bay.

-Pujols is second in major league history with 2,112 RBIs since they became an official statistic, trailing only Hank Aaron.
+Pujols is second in major league history with 2,112 RBIs since they became an official statistic, trailing only Aaron.
 He is fifth in doubles (669), total bases (5,955) and extra-base hits (1,352) in major league annals.

-Despite his age and declining production, Pujols did not say whether this season would be his last when he reported to spring training.
+His doubles are the most ever by a right-handed hitter.

+Moreno is no stranger to handing out lavish contracts to midcareer stars in transactions that eventually hamstrung his franchise and its series of inexperienced general managers.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports